JMPJNS/grache/Readme.md

 # Grache
 Graphql Caching service

-This service proxies graphql querries and caches them for a specified ammount of time.
+This service proxies graphql queries and caches them for a specified amount of time (configurable on a per-request basis).

-It only caches querries, not mutations and checks the session Cookie (option to disable on per request basis) to respond with the correct data for the currently authenticated User.
+It only caches queries, not mutations and checks the session Cookie (option to disable on per-request basis) to respond with the correct data for the currently authenticated User.

 # ENV variables